 Pre-Webinar Survey Questions

-6. What are you hoping to get out of this webinar?
+5. What are you hoping to get out of this webinar?
 What are you hoping to learn? – Again, this will help you know what your audience’s pain points are and give you time to brainstorm how to alleviate them.

-6. What’s your preferred social media platform? – The answer to survey question #7 can inform your social media team how they should spend their money and resources online.
+6. What’s your preferred social media platform? – The answer to survey question #6 can inform your social media team how they should spend their money and resources online.

 Questions for During the Webinar

-Once the webinar is under way, ask these questions to ensure everyone can take advantage of information being presented.
+Once the webinar is underway, ask these questions to ensure everyone can take advantage of the information being presented.

 Post-Webinar Survey Questions